elenacc98/cnn-segmentation/README.md

 #### Segmentation
 - `segmentation.callbacks`: callbacks used during the training of the network
 - `segmentation.cnn`: this module allows to define CNN-based models in a dynamic way
-- `segmentation.data`: this module implements functions to handle data in various way
 - `segmentation.losses`: this module allows to define loss functions to be used for segmentation tasks
 - `segmentation.metrics`: in this module, metrics to be used during the training of the network are implemented
 - `segmentation.utils`: utils functions used for various purposes